-Over the past several quarters, TIMET has seen the availability of raw materials tighten, and, consequently, the prices for such raw materials increase.
-TIMET currently expects that a shortage in raw materials is likely to continue throughout 2005 and into 2006, which could limit TIMET's ability to produce enough titanium products to fully meet customer demand.
-In addition, TIMET has certain customer long-term agreements that limit TIMET's ability to pass on all of its increased raw material costs.
+TIMET continues to see the availability of certain raw materials tighten, and, consequently, the prices for such raw materials increase.
+TIMET currently expects that the shortage in certain raw materials is likely to continue throughout 2006, which could limit TIMET's ability to produce enough titanium products to fully meet customer demand.
+In addition, TIMET has certain longterm customer agreements that will somewhat limit its ability to pass on all of its increased raw material costs.
+However, TIMET expects that the impact of higher average selling prices for melted and mill products in 2006 will more than offset such higher raw material costs.

-TIMET currently expects its 2005 net sales revenue will range from \$650 million to \$680 million.
-TIMET's mill product sales volumes, which were 11,365 metric tons in 2004, are expected to range from 13,600 and 14,300 metric tons in 2005, while melted product sales volumes, which were 5,360 metric tons in 2004, are expected to range from 5,400 and 5,700 metric tons in 2005.
-TIMET also expects mill product average selling prices will increase by 10% to 15% in 2005 as compared to 2004, and melted product average selling prices are expected to increase from 17% to 22% in 2005 as compared to 2004.
+TIMET currently expects its 2006 net sales revenue will increase by 35% to 50% from 2005, to between \$1.0 billion and \$1.1 billion.
+Mill product sales volumes, which were 12,660 metric tons in 2005, are expected to range from 14,500 and 15,000 metric tons in 2006, an increase of 15% to 18%.
+Melted product sales volumes, which were 5,655 metric tons in 2005, are expected to remain relatively unchanged in 2006.
+Melted product average selling prices in 2006 are expected to increase by 75% to 80%, with mill product prices expected to increase by 25% to 30%.

-TIMET's cost of sales is affected by a number of factors including customer and product mix, material yields, plant operating rates, raw material costs, labor and energy costs.
-Raw material costs, which include sponge, scrap and alloys, represent the largest portion of TIMET's manufacturing cost structure, and, as previously discussed, continued cost increases are expected during 2005.
-Scrap and certain alloy prices have more than doubled from year ago prices, and increased energy costs also continue to have a negative impact on gross margin.
-In addition, TIMET's cost of sales can be significantly affected by adjustments to its LIFO inventory reserve, as was the case during 2004 and 2003.

-TIMET currently expects its production volumes will continue to increase in 2005, with overall capacity utilization expected to approximate 75% to 80% in 2005 (as compared to 73% in 2004).
+TIMET's cost of sales is affected by a number of factors including customer and product mix, material yields, plant operating rates, raw material costs, labor costs and energy costs.
+Raw material costs, which include sponge, scrap and alloys, represent the largest portion of its cost structure, and as previously discussed, continued cost increases are expected during 2006.
+Scrap and certain alloy prices have continued their upward rise, and increased energy costs also continue to have a negative impact on gross margin.
+TIMET currently expects production volumes to continue to increase in 2006, with overall capacity utilization expected to approximate 85% to 90% in 2006 (as compared to 80% in 2005).
 However, practical capacity utilization measures can vary significantly based on product mix.